-Well, Wiccan is the official religion of witchery and I think it is pretty safe to say that in reality there are no Amish witches.
-But fiction seems to have latched onto the topic.
+Well, Wiccan is the official religion of witchery, and I think it is pretty safe to say that in reality, there are no Amish witches.
+But fiction, pop culture, and Hollywood seems to have latched onto this topic of confection.

 From Lifetime’s press release about the movie at the time:

 When a reality TV crew moves into Holmes County.
 Ohio to document the lives of an isolated sect of Swartzentruber Amish, production is halted by the death of Brauchau, an Amish witch.
 Following her unconsecrated funeral, a small group of young Amish women solicit the TV crew’s help in an attempt to document the inexplicable events plaguing them.But as everyone soon discovers the powerful malevolent force haunting them has deadly intentions.

 The movie was produced by Hot Snakes Media, the Hollywood production company that has brought us other cultural gems like “Amish Mafia", Amish Haunting, and Breaking Amish.
 Sorry to be cynical, but I think the executives at Hot Snakes know very little about the Amish, but they have obviously found a profit-center for their storytelling and trying to delve into the Amish and witches was something they thought would be a winner.

 There’s been an attempt by media to sort of imbue the Amish with some sort of mysticism or spiritual otherness, but this is all Hollywood confection.
 The vast majority of Amish are committed Christians, not Wiccan, and if they are Wiccan, then they aren't Amish.
 The two can't coexist.
 It would be like saying a dolphin lives in the desert.
 It can't.